Feature

 “It's still a very industrial product where many consumers will say, ‘is this natural or is this just an artificial product?
 I'm really interested to see if Kerry has success with this.
 But another trend is that the dairy companies have invested quite a lot in this area, especially in alternative drinking milks and fermented products.”

-Or a step forward with respect to retaining the protein content lost in replacing dairy proteins with some plant ingredients - another criticism lodged at the category that has warded off consumers.
+Hybrid dairy could perhaps be viewed in two ways: a step backward in terms of the evolution of their plant-based alternative cousins, or a step forward with respect to retaining the protein content lost in replacing dairy proteins with some plant ingredients – another factor that has weighed on consumer appetite for plant-based options.

 “There’s also product development innovation to make them better quality, better taste, and more attractive to a broader audience.”

-Voorbergen has reservations about the target audience given hybrid products still contain “a lot of dairy” but in the case of Kerry, he suggests the company has the ability to deliver on the quality front.
+Voorbergen has reservations about the target audience given hybrid products still contain “a lot of dairy” but, in the case of Kerry, he suggests the company has the ability to deliver on the quality front.

 “They have all the knowledge and expertise in-house to make something that's tasty, that does on the plate what it needs to do, and maybe also matches those consumer arguments that we can't seem to find at the moment,” he says.

-Richard Scheper, a dairy industry analyst at Dutch banking and financial services company Rabobank, also has reservations about the target consumer for hybrid or blended liquid milk products, although as he points out, hybrid cheese and butter products are not a new development.
+Richard Scheper, a dairy industry analyst at Dutch banking and financial services company Rabobank, also has reservations about the target consumer for hybrid or blended liquid-milk products, although as he points out, hybrid cheese and butter products are not a new development.

 “In terms of reducing emissions, I understand the story of hybrid products.
 But how do they taste?
 Do they really solve that burden?
 Generally, the creamy taste in dairy products comes from the butterfat,” he contends.